King of Pop (album): Australia

 The Australian version was announced by Sony BMG Australia on June 20, 2008, and was released on Jackson's birthday.
 Starting on June 21, 2008, Australian fans had three weeks to vote for their 30 favourite tracks for the album; made up of Jackson's prior material.
 Each fan could choose five songs from the pool; made up of all the tracks from Off the Wall, Thriller (2001 special edition, including "Carousel"), Bad (2001 special edition), Dangerous, HIStory: Past, Present and Future, Book I, Blood on the Dance Floor: HIStory in the Mix, Invincible and the track "For All Time" from Thriller 25.
 The pool of songs also included seven from Jackson's time in The Jackson 5/The Jacksons.
 These songs were "Blame It on the Boogie", "Can You Feel It", "ABC", "I Want You Back", "I'll Be There" and "Ben".
 King of Pop was released in two editions: The first was a limited edition digipak that featured the names of selected voters, messages left by the fans and a fold-out poster that follows Jackson through his musical career; The second edition was a standard release of the album without the poster.
-This is the only version of the album to contain the single You Can't Win.
+This is the only version of the album to contain "Sunset Driver", "In The Back" and the single You Can't Win.
 This Australia version contains the full nine-minute version of Thriller Megamix instead of the radio edit commonly found on other versions.
 The standard release contains the top 30 with a few bonus tracks, while the digipack release contains the top 20 with more archival tracks, subtitled "From The Closet".